-Striatal Neurons Generated from Corrected iPSCs (image) Buck Institute for Age Research Share Print E-Mail Caption Huntington's disease results in massive loss of cells in the brain, particularly in regions called the cortex and striatum.
+Striatal Neurons Generated from Corrected iPSCs (image) Buck Institute for Research on Aging Share Print E-Mail Caption Huntington's disease results in massive loss of cells in the brain, particularly in regions called the cortex and striatum.
 The cells depicted are from a patient with HD - they have been genetically corrected.
 These are striatal neurons which are expressing DARPP-32 and beta-III-tubulin, markers of neurons lost in HD.
 Credit Ellerby lab, Buck Institute Usage Restrictions None Share Print E-Mail Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.